KaiAragaki/tidyestimate/README.md

 📝 Better documentation.
 Functions are more clear about input requirements and returns.

 🕊️ Lighter.
 Less code, more readable (less to break, easier to fix).

+💪 Robust. `tidyestimate` does conservative alias matching to allow compatibility with both old and new gene identifiers.